 The following arrangements will apply with immediate effect.

-- If your TRC is due for renewal between now and 29th March, a new card will issue to you automatically to cover you for the period.
+- If your TRC was due for renewal between 27 March and 20 July, a new card will be issued to you automatically.

 Applicants who are impacted by these arrangements are requested not to visit the International Protection Office until further notice.

 Change of address

 If you have recently been transferred to another direct provision centre or change your address you do need to let the International Protection Office know.
 As an exceptional measure you can inform them via email email@example.com

 The International Protection Office recommends you complete the change of address form and return it via email.